ben-schmitt/EDA_with_pandas/README.md

 # EDA with python pandas and Altair

-This collection of notebooks is a demonstration of exploratory data analysis using python pandas and Altair.
-The data used for this demonstration is available at https://datatopics.worldbank.org/world-development-indicators/.
+This repository contains a collection of jupyter notebooks that demonstrate techniques used in exploratory data analysis (EDA).
+Python pandas was used for data cleaning and manipulation while the Altair library was used for visualization.
+The data used in this demonstration is available at https://datatopics.worldbank.org/world-development-indicators/.